International Musicological Society

 The International Musicological Society (IMS) is a membership-based organisation for musicology at the international level, with headquarters in Basel, Switzerland.
 It seeks the advancement of musicological research through international cooperation.

 Overview

 The International Musicological Society was founded on 30 September 1927 on the initiative of Henry Prunières, during the celebration of the centenary of the death of Ludwig van Beethoven.
 His proposal aimed to resurrect the International Music Society, which had dissolved in 1914, and was met with great interest.

 The IMS organizes an international congress every five years, in years ending on 2 or 7.
-At these congresses, members elect the directorium.
-The most recent congress took place in Tokyo in 2017.
-The next congress will be in Athens in 2022.
+At these congresses, members elect the Directorium (Board of directors).
+The most recent congress took place in Athens in 2022.
 In between these congresses, they also sponsor international symposia on specialized subjects.

 The IMS collaborates closely with the International Association of Music Libraries, Archives and Documentation Centres to produce several directories: